In 2021, Sony Music obtained an injunction ordering DNS resolver Quad9 to block the popular pirate site Canna.to.

 The Quad9 Foundation fiercely opposed the injunction.
-The not-for-profit foundation submitted an appeal to the Court hoping to overturn the blocking order, arguing that the decision set a dangerous precedent.
+The not-for-profit foundation submitted an appeal hoping to overturn the blocking order, arguing that the decision set a dangerous precedent.

-The DNS resolver stressed that it doesn’t condone piracy.
-However, it believes that enforcing blocking measures through third-party intermediaries, that don’t host any content, is a step too far.
+The DNS resolver stressed that it doesn’t condone piracy but believes that enforcing blocking measures through third-party intermediaries, that don’t host any content, is a step too far.

-This initial objection failed; the Regional Court in Hamburg upheld the blocking injunction last December.
+This initial objection failed; the Regional Court in Hamburg upheld the blocking injunction.
 However, this was only a preliminary proceeding and Quad9 promised to continue the legal battle, warning of a broad impact on the Internet ecosystem.

 After Sony’s preliminary victory, the music company initiated a main proceeding at the Leipzig court.
 This was the next step in the legal process and allowed both sides to provide more evidence and expert opinions.

 Sony, for example, referenced earlier jurisprudence where Germany’s Federal Court ruled that services such as YouTube can be held liable for copyright infringement if they fail to properly respond to copyright holder complaints.

 Quad9’s expert, Prof. Dr. Ruth Janal, contested this line of reasoning, noting that, under EU law, DNS resolvers shouldn’t be treated in the same fashion as platforms that actually host content.

 Court Confirms Blockade

 After hearing arguments from both sides, earlier this year the Regional Court of Leipzig handed a win to Sony.
 This means that Quad9 is required to block the music piracy site canna.to.
 If not, those responsible face a hefty fine, or even a prison sentence.